sandialabs/matcal/documentation/source/Introduction.rst

 to be used in the calibration.
 These tools allow for parallel execution of models, with studies that support it, to speed calibration activities without over-prescribing computational resources.
-See :ref:`Computer Resources and Job Management`.
+See :ref:`Options for Parallel Computing`.

 The chapter :ref:`MatCal Features and Objects` will go over the primary MatCal features and objects